pa-bru/charty/readme.txt

 3. Charty - an example with google Maps mode

 == Changelog ==

+= 1.2 =
+* You can now add and display several charts on the same page.

 = 1.1 =
 * Added height parameter.
 Now you can choose a height for your chart box.